-Nitrogen-fixing cyanobacteria are an important component of the ecosystem.
+Nitrogen-fixing (diazotrophic) cyanobacteria are an important component of the ecosystem.
 In high abundances they can form surface accumulations that are visible even from space.
-According to Wasmund (1997), cyanobacteria accumulations become visible and may be considered as "blooms" at a biomass concentration of about 200 μ g/L in the water.
+According to Wasmund (1997), cyanobacteria become visible and may be considered as "blooms" at a biomass concentration of about 200 μ g/L in the upper 10 m of the water.
 By their ability to fix molecular nitrogen they prevent severe nitrogen shortage and resulting starvation in all trophic levels of the ecosystem in the summer.
 However, human activity has imported a surplus of nutrients into the water for decades which turned the originally indispensable cyanobacteria into a nuisance because their nitrogen fixation counteracts the measures to reduce eutrophication, as specified in the following section.